aragon/hack/docs/guides-use-frame.md

 sidebar_label: How to use Frame
 ---

-This guide will help you to get started with Frame and interact with your DAO using a hardware wallet.
-If you don't have a DAO yet create one following: [Your first Aragon app tutorial](tutorial.md).
+This guide will help you to get started with Frame and interact with a DAO using a hardware wallet.

 ## Setup

 Start by downloading Frame from the official website: https://frame.sh.
 After installation Frame stays quietly in your menu bar until it's needed.

 <p align="center">
   <img width="240" height="500" src="/docs/assets/frame/frame-intro.gif">